mikejac/node-red-contrib-google-smarthome/README.md

         cd ~/.node-red
         npm install node-red-contrib-google-smarthome

-*Note:* This version outputs a lot of debug messages on the console.
-These messages will be removed or made optional in a later version.
+*Note:* This version can output a lot of debug messages on the console.
+These messages are optional.

 ## Nodes in this package
 ### General information